20191844319/G41/c5/求pi/pi5/ReadMe.txt

 ========================================================================
-       CONSOLE APPLICATION : as
+       CONSOLE APPLICATION : pi5
 ========================================================================

-AppWizard has created this as application for you.
+AppWizard has created this pi5 application for you.

-This file contains a summary of what you will find in each of the files that make up your as application.
+This file contains a summary of what you will find in each of the files that make up your pi5 application.

-as.dsp
+pi5.dsp
     This file (the project file) contains information at the project level and is used to build a single project or subproject.
 Other users can share the project (.dsp) file, but they should export the makefiles locally.

-as.cpp
+pi5.cpp
     This is the main application source file.